codefever/closure/README.md

 See *closure_test.cc*.

-Notice that there are two ways to create closure, NewClosure and NewPermanentClosure.
+Notice that there are two ways to create closure, NewClosure() and NewPermanentClosure().
 Closures created by the former one will be deleted after the first call for Run(), and ones created by the latter one won't be deleted after every call for Run() which you should delete them by yourself.